 The Graduate Department of Exercise Sciences prepares students for careers as research scientists, public policy analysts, teachers, and college and university faculty.
-Our graduate curriculum allows students to pursue Master of Science (MSc) and Doctor of Philosophy (Ph.D) degrees in the broad areas of biophysical, behavioural and physical cultural studies.
+Our graduate curriculum allows students to pursue Master of Science (MSc) and Doctor of Philosophy (PhD) degrees in the broad areas of biophysical, behavioural and physical cultural studies.
 Our faculty members' interests range from molecular biology to health communication.
-For more information visit: www.exs.utoronto.ca.

-The Graduate Department of Exercise Sciences guarantees funding two years at the MSc level (full-time) and four years at the Ph.D level (full-time).
+The Graduate Department of Exercise Sciences guarantees funding for two years at the MSc level (full-time) and four years at the PhD level (full-time).

-Detailed information about admission requirements and application process to the Department of Exercise Sciences is available online at: www.exs.utoronto.ca.
+Detailed information about admission requirements and application process to the Department of Exercise Sciences is available online at:

+www.exs.utoronto.ca.

-Master of Professional Kinesiology (starting in August 2016)
+Master of Professional Kinesiology

-The Master of Professional Kinesiology (MPK) is a fulltime, course-based (12.0 FCE), 16 month program (August - December inclusive) and offers a mix of classroom, casebased, laboratory and experiential education.
+The Master of Professional Kinesiology (MPK) is a fulltime, course-based (12.0 FCE), 16-month program (August -December inclusive) and offers a mix of classroom, casebased, laboratory and experiential education.
 This program is designed to provide an advanced level of research informed education and practical experience in the field of professional kinesiology.
 Graduates of the MPK program will be well placed to provide leadership in the field and will possess demonstrated expertise in clinical reasoning, interdisciplinary assessment and intervention, knowledge synthesis, translation and application, program development and delivery models, working within interprofessional health care teams, evaluating clinical and program effectiveness, and conceptualizing future practice.